Ayaka Shiomura: Biography

 She was born on July 6, 1978 in Hiroshima Prefecture and attended Kyoritsu Women's Junior College, graduating in 1999.
-She had studyed abroad in Australia.
+She had studied abroad in Australia.
 During her career, she worked as a freelance writer for multiple TV and radio information programs before her 2013 election to the Tokyo Metropolitan Assembly.
 In 2014, during a debate about childrearing, she was heckled by an unnamed member.
 In 2019, she was elected to the House of Councillors.